Teach the Columbia Field Course

 Monica Nissen:

 Graeme manages Wildsight’s Columbia River Field School and Youth Climate Corps programs.
-He is passionate about the relationships that underpin the ways we make decisions about rivers and the climate.
+He is passionate about relationships,rivers and the climate.
 Graeme was born in Honduras, raised in California and has since lived across the Pacific Northwest.
 He first came to the upper Columbia watershed in 2017 while on a 35 day bike and kayak journey up the Columbia River from sea-to-source.
 He is now based in Golden but enjoys visiting familiar places and faces across the region.
 Graeme’s written work on the Columbia River Treaty, salmon restoration, colonization and Truth and Reconciliation, climate change, and related topics has appeared in over 50 publications.
 He has worked on the same with dozens of organizations across the international Columbia River Basin.

 Any questions, contact Graeme or Monica today.

-The summer of 2022, we hosted our inaugural Teach the Columbia Field Course.
-Designed for educators, this course took participants on a literal and figurative journey through the Columbia River.
-We workshopped Teach the Columbia curriculum, gathered valuable feedback to continue improving our offerings, and enjoyed sharing time together celebrating the Columbia River watershed in its end-of-summer glory.
+In 2022 and 2023, we hosted the first Teach the Columbia Field courses.
+Designed for educators, these multi-day courses took participants on a literal and figurative journey along different sections of the Columbia River.
+We workshopped Teach the Columbia curriculum resource, gathered valuable feedback to continue improving our offerings, and enjoyed sharing time together celebrating the Columbia River watershed.
+We’re excited to once again offer this field course for educators in 2025!

 Education news